-- 1909 Frances Cook, owner of the summit, builds a toll road to within 3 miles of the summit.
+• 1909-1912 Frances Cook, owner of the summit, builds a toll road and a cabin within 3/4 mile of the summit.

-- 1935 CCC sets up camp on Beauty Mountain to improve the road and construct other facilities.
+• 1934 Civilian Conservation Corps sets up camp for 200 young unemployed men on Beauty Mtn. to improve the roads and construct other facilities.

 Park for $1500 (south half of Section 21) to save virgin timber from logging and fire.